NuclearInstruments/SCISDK/docs/list.md

 ```

 The buffer allocated with the `SCISDK_AllocateBuffer` function has a last size parameters containing the number of word the user want to allocate in the buffer.
-For example if the user create in SciCompiler a list with 64 bit words and want to allocate a buffer with 1000 words, the function will allocate a buffer with 8000 bytes.
+For example if the user create in Sci-Compiler a list with 64 bit words and want to allocate a buffer with 1000 words, the function will allocate a buffer with 8000 bytes.
 The  `SCISDK_ReadData` function will try to fill the buffer with 8000 bytes (1000 words * 8 bytes) each time is called.+
 It is crtical to ensure that the transfer will always be aligned to the word size to avoid to read partial words with irrecoverable data loss.

 This example allocate a buffer with 1000 words: